 Best Lung Cancer Specialist in Delhi

-Dr Sunny Garg is a renowned Medical Oncologist in New Delhi with an experience of more than 6 years of treating lung cancer patients.
-He has practiced in leading cancer hospitals in Delhi, and currently practicing at Manipal Hospital, Dwarka.
+Dr Sunny Garg is a renowned Medical Oncologist in New Delhi with an experience of around 10 years of treating lung cancer patients.
+He has treated lung cancer patients with Chemotherapy, Targeted Therapy, Immunotherapy and Personalized Cancer Treatment.
+He is currently practicing at Manipal Hospital, Dwarka.